 How Often Should I Honey Tap?

 Once a week, twice max with using daily gua sha and jade rolling to keep the lymph system moving.
 Since adding gua sha into my daily skin care routine I have noticed a less puffy face, brighter and healthier looking skin and less acne near my neck and ear(Signs of stagnate lymph).
-My go to gua sha is from Wildling Beauty, I have 15% off for you with no code needed!
-Simple click here* and enjoy shopping!
+My go to gua sha is from Wildling Beauty, I have 10% off for you, using code WILD10 click here* and enjoy shopping!

 How to Honey Tap!